 In the industry there are some walk-behinds that are built for everyday use, and there are some that are not.
 This doesn’t mean that the lower quality machines are bad, but it does mean they will be more susceptible to wear issues when used often.

-2) How long do I want to keep this for?
+2) How long do I want to keep this machine running?

 Depending on your business, you could want something that will last 2 years or 10 years.
-In industries like rental for example, these businesses usually don’t want to keep stock for that long because as new technology comes out, they want to be able to offer different options to their customers.
+Rental businesses, for example, usually don’t want to keep stock for more than a couple years because as new technology comes out, they want to be able to offer these new options to their customers.

-On the other hand, contractors are normally happy with longevity.
-They get very comfortable with their machine over many jobs and don’t need to fix what isn’t broken.
+On the other hand, contractors normally aim for longevity.
+They get very comfortable with their machine over many jobs and don’t want to fix what isn’t broken.

 These questions are part of an eBook we wrote called How to Increase ROI with Power Trowels.
 If you want to get some more fantastic advice, consider downloading the eBook and learning more.
 We are sure that regardless of whether you're a rookie or a seasoned pro, there's something in there for you.